 WHO WE ARE

 We are professional journalists and researchers in the field of Communication.
 Our aim is to participate in the political, social and cultural advance of our country, utilizing our tools, within the context of our profession.
 We consider that information, communication in general and mass media especially are critical drivers to support the basic principles of democratic procedures and we advocate the right of universal access to reliable information.
+More about our national and international partners you can read here.

 We recognize communication professionals and especially journalists as carriers and moderators of information and the citizens as equal partners in the vindication of reliable information.
 We consider that all play critical and equally important role for the country’s prosperity and sound operation, for justice, mutual trust and, ultimately, for people’s progress.